 - Variations: normal or tradition.
 Bien-cuite or pas trop cuite.

 The baguette is a staple of French life.
-There has been more than one occasion in which I’ve almost been unintentionally smacked in the face by a rogue baguette sticking out from under a French person’s arm (I’m quite short, so my head is at the perfect level for baguette accidents).
-They’re long, quite tough on the outside, and would make a decent weapon in a pinch.
+They’re long, quite tough on the outside and would make a decent weapon in a pinch.
 There are a few different things to know about baguettes: 1) always go for the baguette tradition, that is, a baguette that’s been made with minimal ingredients and therefore is more old-fashioned and pure.
 The other variation, the baguette classique or baguette normal, has some additives, so it may last longer before becoming too hard to eat.
 Try both if you wish to see what you prefer.

 Pain de Campagne & Other Bread Loaves